ContainedBlargh/sio/README.md

 ## Don't like it?

 Press backspace on your keyboard to go back in your browser-history.
-If that doesn't work, you are probably forced to either type a new URL into the URL-field at the top.
+If that doesn't work, you are probably forced to either type a new URL into the URL-field at the top or close the tab.
 If *that* doesn't work, you can press CTRL+W to close the tab.
 In the most dire cases you can probably get away from this page by pressing ALT+F4, but only do this if you are prepared to close the entire browser.